play stop

 Anne Liu Kellor

-Anne Liu Kellor is a mixed-race Chinese American writer, editor, creativity coach, and teacher based in Seattle.
-Her memoir, Heart Radical: A Search for Language, Love, and Belonging, was a 2021 IPPY Bronze Winner, a Foreword Indie Finalist, and a Washington State Book Award Finalist.
-Anne’s essays have appeared in publications such as YES!
-Magazine, Longreads, Fourth Genre, Witness, The Normal School, New England Review, and many more.
-She has received fellowships from Hedgebrook, The Whiteley Institute, The Seventh Wave, Jack Straw, 4Culture, and Hypatia-in-the-Woods.
-Anne facilitates creative nonfiction writing workshops, including a seasonal online generative series for womxn, an annual workshop for multiracial people, and a yearlong manuscript program for women and nonbinary writers.
+Anne Liu Kellor is a mixed-race Chinese American writer, editor, and teacher based in Seattle.
+Her memoir, Heart Radical: A Search for Language, Love, and Belonging, was a 2021 IPPY Winner and Washington State Book Award finalist.
+Her next book, Both/And: A Mixed-Race Manifesto, is an anthology forthcoming in 2026 from Beacon Press.
+Anne’s work has also appeared in publications such as Longreads, New England Review, Fourth Genre, Memoir Land, and YES!
+Magazine, and has been supported by organizations such as Hedgebrook, The Whiteley Center, The Seventh Wave, Jack Straw Writers Program, 4Culture, and more.
+She facilitates online creative nonfiction classes, as well as workshops for multiracial people, and a yearlong nonfiction manuscript program for women and non-binary writers.
 Learn more at anneliukellor.com.

 Mamie Stevenson Morago